 Multidisciplinary Clinics and Programs

-Our multidisciplinary clinics reduce the time frame between diagnosis and treatment, and ensure that our Patients are equipped with the best treatment plan possible.
+Our multidisciplinary clinics reduce the time between cancer diagnosis and cancer treatment, ensuring that our Patients are equipped with the best treatment plan possible.

 Breast Cancer Clinic

-The breast cancer clinic offers a multidisciplinary team approach to help women learn about breast cancer and to make informed decisions about what kind of treatment is best for them.
+The breast cancer clinic offers a multidisciplinary team approach to help women learn about breast cancer and to make informed decisions about a breast cancer treatment that is best for them.

-After the team of specialists has met with each Patient, they meet with other members of the multidisciplinary team.
-During this conference, a radiologist reviews the woman’s mammograms and a pathologist reviews the biopsy slides taken of her breast cancer.
-Using all the available facts, the team makes a recommendation for treatment.
-The recommendation is presented to the woman and her family before they leave the center.
+Patients meet a multidisciplinary team of specialists, who then meet with other health professionals to determine an individualized cancer plan.
+A radiologist reviews the Patient’s mammograms and a pathologist reviews the biopsy slides taken of the cancer.
+Using all available information, the team makes a recommendation for treatment, which is presented to the Patient before leaving the center.

-We also have a certified breast care Nurse Navigator who serves as an educator and support person for all breast cancer Patients and their families.
-This service insures that questions are answered and helps to relieve confusion, fears and anxiety.
+Sparrow also has a certified breast care Nurse Navigator who provides education and support for all breast cancer Patients and their families.
+This service ensures that questions are answered and helps to relieve confusion, fears, and anxiety.
 The Navigator also helps facilitate referrals to community resources and providers.

-The Sparrow Breast Cancer Clinic has been granted a three-year accreditation by the National Accreditation Program for Breast Centers (NAPBC) following a rigorous evaluation of the clinic’s performance in nearly 30 indicators of quality Patient care.
+Sparrow’s breast cancer clinic is accredited by the National Accreditation Program for Breast Centers (NAPBC) following a rigorous evaluation of the clinic’s performance in over 30 indicators of quality Patient care.

 NAPBC accreditation is a voluntary program only granted to hospitals that agree to undergo a strict survey of its procedures.
-The NAPBC program is administered by the American College of Surgeons, which reviewed the Breast Cancer Clinic on key areas: leadership, clinical management, research, community outreach, professional education and quality improvement.
+The NAPBC program is administered by the American College of Surgeons, which reviewed our breast cancer clinic on key areas: leadership, clinical management, research, community outreach, professional education and quality improvement.

-To schedule an appointment, please call Sharon Cosgrove at 517.364.5471.
-Physician and self-referrals accepted.
+To schedule an appointment, please call Sharon Cosgrove, BSN, RN, OCN, at 517.364.5471.
+Physician referrals and self-referrals are accepted.

 Chest Cancer Clinic

-The nature of this type of cancer requires a unique approach.
-Sparrow Cancer Center has developed the most advanced care available in the region for lung and chest cancers.
-Our multidisciplinary approach not only reduces the time from diagnosis to treatment for our Patients, but is also a critical factor for increased quality of care.
-And at Sparrow, we place the Patient at the center of all that we do, making it convenient for the Patient to access all necessary tests and evaluations in one visit.
+The nature of this type of cancer requires a unique approach, and Sparrow Herbert-Herman Cancer Center has developed the most advanced care available in the region for lung and chest cancers.
+Our multidisciplinary approach not only reduces the time from chest or lung cancer diagnosis to treatment for our Patients, but is also a critical factor for increased quality of care.
+At Sparrow, we place the Patient at the center of all that we do, making it convenient for the Patient to access all necessary tests and evaluations in one visit.

-Please contact Melissa Jones at 517.364.9420 for more information.
-Appointments are generally available within a week upon your physician’s referral.
+Please contact Joanne Anderson, MSN, RN, OCN, at 517.364.9420 for more information on the chest cancer clinic at Sparrow Herbert-Herman Cancer Center.
+Appointments are generally available within a week upon your Physician’s referral.